 With the 150 cadets of the “Italian” or “Second Oxford Detachment” Cronin sailed to England on the Carmania, departing New York on September 18, 1917, and arriving (after a stopover at Halifax to join a convoy for the Atlantic crossing) at Liverpool on October 2, 1917.
 Once in England, the cadets learned that they would not go to Italy but would attend ground school (again) at the Royal Flying Corps’s School of Military Aeronautics at Oxford University.

 Cronin was among those selected by Springs on the basis of their having had flying experience to go on to Stamford in early November 1917 rather than to machine gun school at Grantham.6 He was at Stamford at least through early December and probably longer.
 On December 5, 1917, on one of their alternate free Wednesdays, he went with George Augustus Vaughn to London to see sights and take in a show; very early the next morning they were awakened by a German raid on London.7

 There is no R.A.F. service record for Cronin, and I have not found information on his training after Stamford.
-By mid-March he had completed enough flight training to be recommended for a commission, and Pershing forwarded the recommendation in a cable dated March 19, 1918; the confirming cablegram is dated April 2, 1918.8 A Princeton memorial biography records that after being commissioned, “he was engaged in instruction in various aviation centers in England,” until July 1918.9 Mike O’Neal, historian of World War I aviators from New Jersey, has information that Cronin was posted on July 9, 1918, to the 3rd Aviation Instruction Center at Issoudun in the Loire region of central France.10
+By mid-March he had completed enough flight training to be recommended for a commission, and Pershing forwarded the recommendation in a cable dated March 19, 1918; the confirming cablegram is dated April 2, 1918.8 A Princeton memorial biography records that after being commissioned, “he was engaged in instruction in various aviation centers in England,” until July 1918.9 In early July he was ordered overseas and posted to the 3rd Aviation Instruction Center at Issoudun in the Loire region of central France.10